brooksbenson/eloquent-js/chapter03/chapter3-notes.md

 # Functions

-A function is a piece of program wrapped in a value and are awesome because they create a separation of concerns.
-They are a value just like any other value.
+A function is a value type and a piece of program that can be executed.

 ## function expressions